 Learning to recognise triggers

 If you have bipolar disorder, you can learn to recognise the warning signs of an approaching episode of mania or depression.

 This will not prevent the episode from occurring, but it will allow you to get help in time.

 This may mean making some changes to your treatment, perhaps adding an antidepressant or antipsychotic medicine to the mood-stabilising medication you are already taking.
-Your GP or specialist can advise you about this.
+Your GP or specialist can advise you on this.

 Some people find psychological treatment helpful when used alongside medication in between episodes of mania or depression.
 This may include:

-- psychoeducation to help you find out more about bipolar disorder
+- psychoeducation – to find out more on bipolar disorder

 - cognitive behavioural therapy (CBT), which is most useful when treating depression